 So far so good, you may be thinking.
 These benefits are clear and will be fairly compelling to many potential users who are challenged by the cost and speed of existing market research methods.

-Relative to life-size VR using the latest technology, those concerns are no longer valid.
+Thanks to life-size VR using the latest technology, those concerns are no longer valid.
 Virtual reality in consumer and marketing research is a mature technology.
 It has been in development for decades and has been commonly used by many large, marketing savvy firms for a decade or more.
-It is over a decade since paper manufacturer Kimberly-Clark and Wal Mart built their own studios specifically to conduct virtual reality marketing research.
+Over ten years ago paper manufacturer Kimberly-Clark and Walmart built their own studios specifically to conduct virtual reality marketing research.
 In the period since then, the technology has seen widespread use from a host of other companies with deep marketing research expertise.

 The tools for Virtual Reality research are not overly technical

 Virtual research relies on technology, but that does not mean that it is an overly technical approach.
-Part of its attraction is that once you set it up, it is intuitive and straightforward.
+Part of its appeal is that once you set it up, it is intuitive and straightforward.